mitchins/SmolRouter/README.md

   - SQLite database logging of all requests and responses
   - Clean web dashboard showing request logs with filtering
   - Performance metrics (duration, size, status codes)
+  - **🔄 Real-time inflight tracking**: See active requests in progress
-  - Automatic cleanup of old logs
+  - Automatic cleanup of old logs with database optimization
 - **🔌 Drop-in Replacement**: Works as a direct OpenAI API replacement

 ## Quick Start